Goldfish Types

 • Medium short with dorsal absent.
 (These Goldfish should always have twin tail fins).

-For an overview of the most common Goldfish varieties available, I have grouped them by their major physical characteristic, for example all single tailed Goldfish are in the same group.
+For an overview of the most common Goldfish varieties available, I have grouped them by their major physical characteristic; for example, all single-tailed Goldfish are in the same group.

 At the top of each list are the least developed Goldfish, moving down to the most developed at the bottom.
 Click on each link to be taken to a detailed page on the type.

-Single Tail Fin
+Single Tail Fin Varieties

 Common